Skip to content

 Step-by-Step Process

-Here is a step-by-step guide to the typical process:
+Here is a step-by-step guide to the typical it security audit process:

 Step 1: Discovery and audit — your provider should conduct a thorough audit of your current setup, including infrastructure, software, security posture and pain points.
 This typically takes 1–2 weeks and should be free of charge.